jennxf/yelp-data-insights/README.md

+## Kaggle challenge
+I am just doing exploratory data analysis and building a topic model in the Yelp reviews
 ## Objective:
- -   Gather insights from yelp search result page and provide recommendations.
+ -   What areas of Yelp can be improved?
 ----------------------------------------------------------
-## Approach:
+## Recommendations:
- -   Rating over time
+ -   To have a Rating over time feature instead of static rating score
  -   Break up rating into the key areas(service, food, ambience, etc.)
  -   Look at distribution of ratings of restaurants, can we dd weight to the ratings such that low ratings from non credible users does not get same weightage as other ratings.
- -   see what people complain about for rating 1 vs rating 5
+ -   Deep dive into people's complains (rating 1 stars) vs what people are happy about (rating 5 stars)
  -  what do people most like or dislike about a place. quick summary.

 ## Current Yelp Search Result page: